-When will I be charged for the tuition for a SRS course?
+When will I be charged for the tuition for an SRS course?

 Payment for courses may be made online on the St. Raphael School website or by calling the office at 866-730-0711.
 Tuition for each course is listed on the course page and also at checkout.
 St. Raphael School has partnered with Affirm, a financing alternative to credit cards and other credit payment products.
 Affirm offers instant financing for online purchases to be paid in fixed monthly installments.*

 If a course is full, can I get on a waiting list?

 If a given course is designated “Full with waiting list,” parents may contact us to indicate their interest.
 If a seat becomes available, we will notify students on the waiting list in the order in which they requested to be put on the list.
 In some cases, St. Raphael School may offer an additional section of a course if a course fills up quickly.
 In these cases, we will notify those on the wait list of the new section when it becomes available for registration.

 There is a $75 deposit built into the cost of each course.